zaboople/essay/Software/Agile.md

 ## Agility Software

 There are lots of software products that promote agility.
 These are basically "ticketing" systems for tracking work, with all the interesting workflow and tracking statistics that you'd expect.
-Most of these systems are very flexible, so that if want to use them in the simplest way possible, you can; and if you want to tie yourself in knots, you can do that too.
+Most of these systems are very flexible, so that if you want to use them in the simplest way possible, you can; and if you want to tie yourself in knots, you can do that too.
 Guess what a dysfunctional organization is going to do with them?

 1. Ticket forms can be customized, so that instead of a handful of fields - all you probably need, assuming one field is free-form text - you'll steadily grow to 10, 20, 30 and yes, even 50 different inputs for every single form, all completely disorganized and haphazardly arranged, all mandated by managers who are reacting to some special circumstance that they want to see formally addressed "from now on", all forgotten by same managers a couple of weeks later.